OneKeyHQ/app-monorepo/docs/BUG_RULES.md

 More generally, if it lives in the repository* and affects OneKey's security, it's fair game.

 _\* There are some components of the OneKey repository that are not created by the OneKey team, but which still could be relevant to overall security.
-If a bug or exploit makes use of any external libraries or submodules, it will be considered on a case-by-case basis for elegibility._
+If a bug or exploit makes use of any external libraries or submodules, it will be considered on a case-by-case basis for eligibility._

 ## Rules